COVID-19 Update #17 – February Update

 False and misleading claims

 Health Canada is closely tracking all potential drugs and vaccines in development in Canada and abroad.
 We are working with companies, academic research centres and investigators to help expedite the development and availability of treatments to prevent and treat COVID-19.
-Learn more about drugs and vaccines being developed or authorized for COVID-19.

 Selling unauthorized health products or making false or misleading claims to prevent, treat or cure COVID-19 is illegal in Canada.
 We take this matter very seriously and we’re taking action to stop this activity.